Omnicom’s DDB wins U.S. Army’s $4 billion marketing account

 While there is no doubt champagne bottles will be popping across the Omnicom network this week, incumbent McCann is continuing the fight to hold on to at least part of the account, following the protest it filed with the Government Accountability Office earlier this year.
 That protest was denied last week, but the Interpublic agency is filing an appeal with the U.S. Court of Federal Claims.

-McCann had the account for the last 12 years, but in 2017 was accused of compromising the account review process because of a personal relationship between James Ortiz, director of marketing at the Army Marketing and Research Group, and a former McCann executive.
+McCann had the account for the last 12 years, but in 2017 was accused of compromising the account review process.
 Then an internal Army audit, released this past summer, revealed millions in wasteful spending.
-Adweek acquired emails that had Army Marketing and Research execs accusing McCann of overcharging.
+On top of that, Adweek also acquired emails that had Army Marketing and Research execs accusing McCann of overcharging.

 The latest Army ad–created by McCann–launched last week, part of its overall “Warriors Wanted” campaign.